“When all the original blues guys are gone, you start to realize that someone

 Like Eric Clapton, The Granite State Blues Society is in the honorable position of helping to “keep the blues alive.”
 We are excited to partner with schools and community groups to offer access to blues music education for New Hampshire residents of all ages.
 It is our hope these programs will continue the future of this uniquely American art form, arguably America’s greatest contribution to music worldwide.

-A Blues in the Schools program offers students a multidisciplinary learning opportunity, using music as a way to further cultural understanding.
+A Blues education program offers students a multidisciplinary learning opportunity, using music as a way to further cultural understanding.
 Learning about the blues is historically significant because it is the study of African-American culture that produced this music.
 Blues music is the expression of human emotions through many historical decades.

-BITS can be tailored to the age of the students and subjects like music, art, English, social studies, technology and geography are natural fits.
-BITS programs can be offered in different structures, depending on the need of the school: as an assembly format for about an hour; as an all-day workshop that either moves from class to class or remains in the same classroom all day; or as an artist-in-residency program that lasts from a week to a full month.
+Blues education can be tailored to the age of the students and subjects like music, art, English, social studies, technology and geography are natural fits.
+Blues education programs can be offered in different structures, depending on the need of the school: as an assembly format for about an hour; as an all-day workshop that either moves from class to class or remains in the same classroom all day; or as an artist-in-residency program that lasts from a week to a full month.

 Programs can be aligned to school curriculum and are presented by professional musician educators.